Esri/calcite-design-system/README.md

 The calcite-tailwind repository holds the tailwind configuration used to build calcite-components.

+:warning: Warning! :warning:

+> This package is currently in its very early stages of development.
+The Tailwind config will change as we begin to adopt it.
+Until version 1.0.0 minor versions could contain breaking changes to class names!

 ## Install

 If you use npm, installation is as easy as: